kubevirt/containerized-data-importer/doc/design.md

 #### Assumptions

-- (Optional) A "golden" namespace  which is restricted such that ordinary users cannot create objects within it.
+- (Optional) A "golden" namespace which is restricted from oridnary users.
 This is to prevent a non-privileged user from trigger the import of a potentially large VM image.
 In tire kicking setups, "default" is an acceptable namespace.

 - (Required) A Kubernetes Storage Class which defines the storage provisioner.
 The "golden" pvc expects dynamic provisioning to be enabled in the cluster.